Mixed moments and the joint distribution of random groups: Introduction

 Let $\CC$ be a finite set of finite $\Gamma$-groups such that $(\left| \CC \right|, \left| \Gamma \right|) = 1$.
 Here $\left| \CC \right|$ denotes the least common multiple of the orders of elements of $\CC$.
 Liu, Wood and Zureick-Brown \cite[Theorem 1.4]{LWZ19} proved that the limit of the $H$-moment of the random Galois group $\Gal(K^{\#}/K)$ is given by $[H: H^{\Gamma}]^{-1}$.
 Sawin proved that these moments determine the distribution of a random finite level-$\CC$ $\Gamma$-group \cite[Theorem 1.2]{Saw20} and computed the limiting distribution of the random group $\Gal(K^{\#}/K)^{\CC}$ \cite[Theorem 1.1]{Saw20} using \cite[Theorem 1.4]{LWZ19}.
 We refer \cite[Section 2.4]{Woo22} for a detailed exposition on these works.

-Let $\GG_{\Gamma}$ be defined as in Section \ref{Sub22}, where we prove that the mixed moments of $r$-tuples of random groups in $\GG_{\Gamma}$ determine their distribution (Theorem \ref{thm22g}).
+Let $\GG_{\Gamma}$ be the set of isomorphism classes of $\Gamma$-groups with finitely many surjections to any finite group, and all continuous finite quotients of order relatively prime to $\left| \Gamma \right|$.
+(It is same as the definition of $\GG$ in \cite[Section 2.4]{Woo22}.)
 When $\Gamma$ is a trivial group, then $\GG_{\Gamma}$ is homeomorphic to $\GG$ by Lemma \ref{lem22h}.
+Let $\Sur_{\Gamma}$ be the number of $\Gamma$-equivariant surjections between two $\Gamma$-groups.
 The following theorem will be proved in Section \ref{Sub22} using Theorem \ref{thm22g}.
 It is an $r$-tuple version of \cite[Corollary 2.22]{Woo22}.

-\begin{theorem} Let $Y = (Y_1, \cdots, Y_r)$ and $X_t = (X_{t,1}, \cdots, X_{t, r})$ ($t = 0, 1, \cdots$) be $r$-tuples of random groups in $\GG_{\Gamma}$.
-Assume that for every finite $\Gamma$-groups $H_1, \cdots, H_r$, we have
+\begin{theorem} Let $Y = (Y_1, \hdots, Y_r)$ and $X_t = (X_{t,1}, \hdots, X_{t, r})$ ($t = 0, 1, \hdots$) be $r$-tuples of random groups in $\GG_{\Gamma}$.
+Assume that for every finite $\Gamma$-groups $H_1, \hdots, H_r$, we have

 Then the distributions of $X_t \in \GG_{\Gamma}^r$ weakly converge in distribution to $Y$ as $t \rightarrow \infty$. \end{theorem}